IELTS is the world’s most popular English language test for those wanting to study in higher education in an English-speaking country.

 Test dates and Location:

 IELTS exams are offered at multiple dates in a month.
-Test centers are locates in Lahore, Karachi and Islamabad.
+Test centers are located in Lahore, Karachi and Islamabad.

 Test Registration and Fee: